High-Dimensional Tail Index Regression: Introduction

 To address this question, we develop a novel high-dimensional tail index regression (HDTIR) method.
-Specifically, modifying the TIR method \citep{wang2009tail}, we propose an $L^1$-regularized maximum likelihood estimator.
-For inference, we further propose to debias the regularized estimate, and establish its asymptotic normality.
+By modifying the TIR method \citep{wang2009tail}, we propose an $\ell_1$-regularized maximum likelihood estimator (MLE).
+For inference, we further propose debiasing the regularized estimator and establishing its asymptotic normality.
 Two alternative methods are provided for debiased estimation and inference: one based on sample splitting and the other based on cross-fitting.

-To the best of our knowledge, the method proposed in the current paper is the first work to systematically study estimation and inference theory for the high dimensional tail index regression model.
-This is the key contribution of the current paper.
-The estimation and inference problem in the high-dimensional tail regression model is related to the extensive literature on high-dimensional generalized linear models (e.g., \cite{van2008high}, \cite{negahban2009unified}, \cite{HuangZhang2012}, \cite{van2014asymptotically}, \cite{zhang2014confidence}, \cite{belloni2018uniformly}, \cite{chernozhukov2018double}, \cite{cai2023statistical}, among many others).
-However, none of the aforementioned papers focus on tail index regression.
-Our work also aims to contribute to the vast literature of text analysis. $L^1$-regularized estimation has been extensively applied to high-dimensional text regressions \citep[e.g.,][]{taddy2013multinomial}.
-That said, there is no method tailored to analyzing tail features of distributions of credits, such as the number of ``likes'' for viral posts in social media.
-Our proposal fills this gap in the literature.
+To the best of our knowledge, the current paper is the first study of estimation and inference theory for the high-dimensional tail index regression model, which constitutes the key contribution of the current paper.
+Our estimation and inference problems are related to the extensive literature on high-dimensional generalized linear models \citep[e.g.,][among others]{van2008high, negahban2009unified, HuangZhang2012, van2014asymptotically, zhang2014confidence, belloni2018uniformly, chernozhukov2018double, cai2023statistical}.
+None of the aforementioned papers focuses on tail index regression.

+Our work also contributes to the vast literature of text analysis. $\ell_1$-regularized estimation has been applied to high-dimensional text regressions \citep[e.g.,][]{taddy2013multinomial} in economics.
+Nonetheless, there is no method tailored to analyzing tail features relevant to distributions of credits, such as the number of ``likes'' for viral posts in social media.
+Our proposal addresses this gap in the literature as well.

+The current paper is also related to the recent literature on shrinkage methods with heavy-tailed data \citep[e.g.,][]{wong2020lasso, fan2021shrinkage, zhu2021taming, babii2023machine}.
+These methods focus on modeling the conditional mean $\mathbb{E}[Y|X]$ using all $n$ observations.
+The heavy tail feature typically leads to a slower convergence rate, i.e., from $\log{p}$ to a polynomial of $p$, where $p$ denotes the dimension of $X$.
+The asymptotic distributions become more complicated, as does the subsequent statistical inference.
+In contrast, our method relies on the regular variation assumption and focuses on the conditional tail index of $Y$.
+This tail feature requires using only the tail $n_0 < n$ observations, but restores the conventional $\log{p}$ rate.
+Note that our $p$ may increase with $n_0$, and we leave its relation with $n$ unspecified.

+Finally, also closely related are the literature on extremal quantile regressions \citep{chernozhukov2017extremal} and extremal treatment effects \citep{d2018extremal, zhang2018extremal, deuber2024estimation}.
+The tail index plays a crucial role in the estimation and inference of these parameters.